…about to sell your property. But consider this: is your house photogenic enough to attract potential buyers?

 Listing a house online is as simple as snapping a photograph and uploading the details to an online property classifieds.
 But a badly listed house, will turn away potential buyers, right from the start.
 And featured at the top of every listing, is the picture which speaks a 1000 words.

-I recall a saying I once heard, that went something like this: “The eye feasts before the mouth eats.”
+I recall a saying I once heard, that went something like this: “The eye feasts before the tongue tastes.”
 What this effectively means, is that the sight of beautifully arranged dish is sure to make you drool.
 It’s the appetizer!

 So here are 10 easy tips to checklist, that should garner more hits and shares on your property listing, thereby increasing the amount of potential buyers, and drooling agents and brokers.
 And attracting interested walk-ins